WepinWallet/wepin-flutter-sdk-v1/packages/wepin_flutter_widget_sdk/MIGRATIONGUIDE.md

   'appAuthRedirectScheme': 'wepin.{{YOUR_WEPIN_APPID}}'
 ]
 ```

+> [!NOTE]
-> Note: Setting up deep links is now mandatory in the updated package.
+> Setting up deep links is now mandatory in the updated package.
 > <details>
 >  <summary>See details</summary>
 > Ensure that the custom scheme correctly matches your Wepin App ID.